-Please make sure to not set the incremental variable inside the target script as this will override the value set by the loop script.
+Please do not set the incremental variable inside the target script, as this will override the value set by the loop operator.

 In the example above the script will be executed 3 times and the variable NODE_ID will be set to 0, 1, and 2, consecutively for each execution of the script.
 This makes it easy for installing clusters and managing them in a loop in a consistent way, and it ensures a more effective iterative approach to deploying and managing clusters, as the loop is not dependent on the script.